gsoules/MkDocs/digital-archive/docs/plugins/avantrelationships.md

 ---

+### Max Direct Items option
+Use this option to specify the number of directly related items that will be listed before displaying a `Show more` message.

+---

+### Max Indirect Items option
+Use this option to specify the number of indirectly related items that will be listed before displaying a `Show more` message.

+---

-### Implicit Relationships option
+### Title Relationships option
-Elements that have an implicit relationship to other items based on the **Title** of those items.
+This option lets you specify elements that have an implicit relationship to other items based on the **Title** of those items.
 See the description of this option below.

-#### Implicit Relationships
+#### Title Relationships
-An implicit relationship is one where the value of an element for one item exactly matches the value of the **Title** element for another item.
+A title relationship is one where the value of an element for one item exactly matches the value of the **Title** element for another item.
 For example, if the **Creator** element for a photograph item specifies the name of a photographer and that photographer's name is used for the **Title** on another item, then there is an implicit *Created / Created by* relationship between the items.

-The AvantRelationships configuration page has an option called `Implicit Relationships` that lets you specify which elements can have an implicit relationship to items that have a matching Title element value.
+The AvantRelationships configuration page has an option called `Title Relationships` that lets you specify which elements can have an implicit relationship to items that have a matching Title element value.

-In the example above, the plugin displays implicit relationships in three ways:
+In the example above, the plugin displays title relationships in three ways:

 -   When viewing one of the photograph items, its Creator text is shown as a hyperlink.
 Clicking this link takes you to the item having the photographer's name as its Title.
 -   When viewing the item titled with the photographer's name, photographs created by that photographer appear on that page as related items.
--   The implicit relationships from the creator to his/her creations appear in the Visualization.
+-   The title relationships from the creator to his/her creations appear in the Visualization.

-The syntax for each row of the Implicit Relationships option is
+The syntax for each row of the Title Relationships option is

 ``` plaintext
 <element-name> ":" <label>